NguyenAndrew/jaz/README.md

 ## Why zip files?
 Why not INSERT OTHER file grouping format here?

 Technically could have been another format.
 ZIP is a commonly used to group files together.
 Also makes "jaz" an easy acronym to remember.

-## Why use zip files over multipart/form-data?

-ZIP lets you use nested directories, this functionality makes it possible for consumers to provide metadata using folder structure for API calls. multipart/form-data makes it easy to provide a list of files, but consumers will encounter difficulties if they want to use any nesting.

 ## How can I do API discovery?